 “Mr. Grandeville, your wife is fine.
-Don’t worry,” said the doctor, a big smile broke out across his face.
+Don’t worry,” said the doctor, and a big smile broke out across his face.

-There’s that smile again, Tom muttered.
+There’s that smile again, Tom thought to himself.

 Martha came out of the room.
 Tom noticed there was a glow to her cheeks and a sparkle in her eyes.
 She was vibrating with life as ever, but there was something different this time.
 Her behavior intrigued him.
 Was he exaggerating?
 He couldn’t be sure.
-Although it was odd; he brushed off the idea and thought Martha was only showing true happiness since it was a special day for them.
+Although it was odd, he brushed off the idea and thought Martha was only showing true happiness since it was a special day for them.
 How often do you experience a double victory, when in a few hours, both of their children will graduate with honors?

-At the graduation ceremony, Tom noticed his wife seems distracted and could not sit still as if she were on pins the way she kept moving around in her seat.
-She appeared obsessing with time as she kept looking at her watch.
+At the graduation ceremony, Tom noticed his wife seems distracted and could not sit still; it was as if she were on pins the way she kept moving around in her seat.
+She was obsessing with the time as she kept looking at her watch.
 Martha was acting suspiciously.
 Tom suspected something was amiss when his wife sent him and the twins on an errand across town after the ceremony ended.
 He couldn’t decide how he felt, giving her a doubtful look and flinched, frowning as he looked at her again.
 Before he or the twins could ask or say anything, Martha jumped into a waiting taxi on the curb and waved at them as they sped away.
 Tom and the twins were still standing where she had left them, a puzzled look on their faces.